Siegel-Lab/BioSmoother/Manual.md

 - `cnt`: read count frequency of row interaction.

 ..
 Important::
     In the case of asymmetric data (like RNA-DNA interactome), 1 is the data displayed on the x axis (columns) and 2 is the data displayed on the y axis (rows).
-As default RNA is on the x axis and DNA on the y axis, and this can be modified interactively after launching Smoother.
+As default RNA is on the x axis and DNA on the y axis; however, this can be modified interactively after launching Smoother.

 In the following sub-sections, we describe examples of the pre-processing workflow from raw demultiplexed fastq files to input pairs files for symmetric and asymmetric data sets.

-##### Preprocessing data for the repl command
+#### Preprocessing data for the repl command

-###### Symmetric data sets, such as Hi-C or Micro-C
+##### Symmetric data sets, such as Hi-C or Micro-C
 The following steps are one example that can be followed to produce the input pairs files necessary to generate the index for Smoother from raw Hi-C data.

 (@todo ABS: is there no need of step inputting the restriction enzyme(s) used to understand what are valid pairs, right?
 I see pairtools also have a restrict command...; MS: Maybe we should indicate, where such a step would go, ad say that it depends on the technique.)